 The fact that an employer, or a scammer, must first pay a job board in order to post jobs does NOT guarantee that the job is legitimate.
 The scammers may make enough money off their scam to cover the cost of the posting.
 Or they may be scamming the job board, too, by using a stolen credit card to pay for the posting.

-These can be hard to spot.
-The Website may look very professional, but their only goal is to collect as much personal information from you as possible.
-These sites usually require you to "register" before you can see the job postings, but they may allow you to select the "job" you want first and then collect your information.
-There may - or may not - be any jobs (bogus or legitimate) posted on these sites.
+The fake job boards usually require you to "register" before you can see the job postings, but they may allow you to select the "job" you want first and then collect your information.
+There may -- or may not -- be any jobs (bogus or legitimate) posted on these sites.

-As in the first website scam, above, I've also seen a Website that looks like it's from Google (Google's logo is on the site and the name Google is widely used on the site), but it definitely was not Google because, although Google's name was in the URL, it was in the wrong place in the URL, and the site most definitely was not google.com.
+I've seen a website that looks like it's from Google (Google's logo is on the site and the name Google is widely used on the site), but it definitely was not Google because, although Google's name was in the URL, it was in the wrong place in the URL, and the site most definitely was not google.com.

 When you are in doubt about the authenticity of the employer, use your favorite search engine to find out what you can about the employer.

 DO verify before you trust!
 Taking the time to run through the steps above will not only save you the time and energy it takes to apply for a job, which is time wasted in this case, but it can also save your bank account, identity, credit rating, and much more that you value highly.
 Yes, it's a tough job market, and being unemployed is very unpleasant.
 But being scammed at the same time you are struggling with a job search is additional stress no one needs.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-A veteran of the United States Marine Corps, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, NETability purchased Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Google+.
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.